RetroDECK/ES-DE/THEMES-DEV.md

 ES-DE allows the grouping of themes for multiple game systems into a **theme set**.
 A theme is a collection of **elements**, each with their own **properties** that define the way they look and behave.
 These elements include things like text lists, carousels, images and animations.

+Internally ES-DE uses the concept of **components** to actually implement the necessary building blocks to parse and render the elements, and although this is normally beyond the scope of what a theme author needs to consider, it's still good to be aware of the term as it's sometimes used in the documentation.

 Every game system has its own subdirectory within the theme set directory structure, and these are defined in the systems configuration file `es_systems.xml` either via the optional `<theme>` tag, or otherwise via the mandatory `<name>` tag.
 When ES-DE populates a system on startup it will look for a file named `theme.xml` in each such directory.

 By placing a theme.xml file directly in the root of the theme set directory, that file will be processed as a default if there is no system-specific theme.xml file available.